Generating Charitable Receipts

 Standard vs. Mail Merge Receipts

-There are actually two ways to display the receipts once they have been generated.
-The standard way uses built-in reports.
-They cannot be edited, but you can make some changes to what is included in them via options in the Maintenance à Receipt Options window.
-The other way (which became available starting in version 3.10 of DONATION) is generate them via mail merge.
-This happens if you check the "Create Receipts via mail merge instead of normal report method" checkbox in that same options window.
-In that case, receipts are generated using standard mail-merge letter files that replicate the built-in reports for receipts, and which you can edit.
-To edit their Letter File (that determines their wording and structure), in the Maintenance à Receipt Options window, click the Edit Mail Merge Receipt button.
-Alternatively, go to Letters à One Letter, select the radio button for Selected Receipt information, make sure the checkbox in Section 2 to use standard filenames for the Letter File is checked, and click Edit below the name of the Letter File.
-(These two methods do exactly the same thing.)
+The other way is to generate them via mail merge.
+This happens if you check the "Create Receipts via mail merge instead of normal report method" checkbox in that same Receipt Options window.
+In that case, receipts are generated using standard mail-merge template files that replicate the built-in reports for receipts, and which you can edit.
+To edit their template file (that determines their wording and structure), in the Maintenance ⇒ Receipt Options window, click the Edit Mail Merge Receipt button.
+Alternatively, go to Letters ⇒ One Letter, select the radio button for Selected Receipt Information, make sure the checkbox in Section 2 for "I want to use standard names ..." is checked, and click Edit beside the name of the Letter File.
+(These two methods do exactly the same editig.)
 You can make any changes you wish, then save your changes.
 See the section on Generating Receipts using Mail Merge for details.

-Which Donations are Receiptable
+Which Donations are Receiptable?

 Year-End Receipts for All Donors